 The Contractor has successfully finalized the foundation works and tower erection for 22 tower locations.
-The remaining sites for foundation works are AP17 and AP01.
+The foundation construction works are going on at the AP17 and AP01.
 The current status of the transmission line project progress is detailed in the provided table.
 Additionally, the Contractor has accomplished the stringing works from AP24 to AP18 and from AP13 to AP06, resulting in approximately 6 kilometers of the conductor being strung, constituting about 42% completion of the total stringing work.
 This progress signifies a substantial step forward in the execution of the transmission line project.